-A new hire at Toast, Harry Harryman was quick to point this out and jumped to work immediately, capitalising on this booming trend.
+A new hire at Toast, Harry Harryman was quick to point this out.
+He jumped to work immediately, capitalising on this booming trend.
 Partly transforming our video production shop into a street food business with a difference – a drone delivery food service.
-Toast introduced the next step in “snack UX” – drone delivered Toast.
+Toast introduced the next step in “snack UX” – drone food delivery Toast.

 The next unicorn?

 Once rumours of the project leaked out we came under intense interest from various parties in venture capital land.
-Quotes about the project are too numerous to mention, but it reminded all at Toast of the now famous “project ginger” from a few years back.
-We were about the change the food delivery landscape for ever, our drone delivery idea was to be revolutionary.
+Quotes about the project are too numerous to mention.
+It reminded all at Toast of the now-famous “project ginger” from a few years back.
+We were about the change the food delivery landscape forever, our drone delivery idea was to be revolutionary.

-We invited investors to London for secret demos a few months after starting up, and then the service ran in stealth mode for about 6 months.
-We experienced problems in secretly beta testing the service in a built up area.
-A new location, Frenchman Flat Nevada was initially scouted as a good location given it’s secret nature and numerous abandoned building structures.
-This was later ruled out as the drone rotors had a tendency to stir up ground dust which was considered to be a health risk.
+Toast invited investors to London for secret demos a few months after starting up.
+Then the service ran in stealth mode for about 6 months.
+We experienced problems in secretly beta testing the service in a built-up area.
+We found a new location, Frenchman Flat Nevada after initial scouting.
+It seemed a good location given its secret nature and numerous abandoned building structures.
+We later ruled out ex-nuclear testing site Frenchman Flat as the drone rotors had a tendency to stir up ground dust which would be a health risk.

-A lot of time was spent during the research phase testing drones.
+We spent a lot of hours during the research phase testing drones.
 We needed a drone that we could launch from the rooftop of our office in Soho, London.
-The crowded nature of soho’s skyline meant ruling out catapult launched drones.
-Next we had to test payload limitations of the drones, fortunately Toast isn’t a heavy cargo so most past this stage.
-In the end speed was our final deciding factor, having a drone that could venture out into the streets of urban London, deliver it’s cargo and return the quickest was going to be the difference between success and failure.
+The crowded nature of Soho’s skyline meant ruling out catapult-launched drones.
+Next, we had to test the payload limitations of the drones.
+Fortunately, Toast isn’t a heavy cargo so most past this stage.
+In the end, speed was our final deciding factor.
+Having a drone that could venture out into the streets of urban London, deliver its cargo and return the quickest was going to be the difference between success and failure.

 Perfecting the technology

 Once we’d decided on a drone platform we had to set about engineering the other elements of our amazing product.
-The mapping software was probably one of our toughest undertakings, using off the shelf mapping software with road level mapping soon got us into difficulties as our test drones would constantly fly into overhead light fittings.
+The mapping software was probably one of our toughest undertakings.
+Using off the shelf mapping software with road level mapping soon got us into difficulties.
+Our test drones would constantly fly into overhead light fittings.
 We eventually solved this problem by transposing all our mapping data by 22m on the Y axis, our drones could fly the same roads but now in total safety. (*Each week we manually add new tower crane locations.)

 An epiphany from above

-One eureka moment came when devising the packaging, we had hired a Japanese 7th Dan Origami master to sculpt our product packaging which he did.
-After 4 months and 32,304 prototypes we had the simple four flapped folding box system which worked perfectly.
-However incorporating a napkin into our box without it getting either sweaty or jam stained proved problematic.
-Numerous approaches were tried until one day the packaging team were out with the parachute delivery team at a moustache grooming workshop when the epiphany happened – why not use the napkin as a parachute?
+One eureka moment came when devising the packaging.
+We had hired a Japanese 7th Dan Origami master to sculpt our product packaging which he did.
+After 4 months and 32,304 prototypes, we had the simple four flapped folding box system for our drone food delivery service.
+However, incorporating a napkin into our box without it getting either sweaty or jam stained proved problematic.
+We tried numerous approaches until one day the packaging team were out with the parachute delivery team at a moustache grooming workshop when the epiphany happened.
+Why not use the napkin as a parachute?
 A legend was born and people all over London have got used to seeing sky blue parachutes drifting lazily through the clouds.

 The topping options

-We crowd sourced the topping options enlisting the public in a pole to choose their favourite Toast toppings to be included in our drone delivery service.
-Unfortunately our pole came out a month after the public had been denied the honour of naming a polar research vessel “Boaty McBoat Face”.
-Our pole was hijacked by enraged citizens and for a while mustard and sea-urchin was trending in first place.
+We crowdsourced the topping options, using the public to choose their favourite Toast toppings.
+The public had to pick what was included in our drone delivery service.
+Unfortunately, our pole came out a month after the public had been denied the honour of naming a polar research vessel “Boaty McBoat Face”.
+Our pole was hijacked by enraged citizens and for a while, mustard and sea-urchin were trending in first place.
 Once the furore died down we filtered the list to include only the more sensible options.